PramodKumarYadav/WebdriverCI/readme.md

 - Stop stack with
     - `docker stack rm grid`

-# Step5: Version control tests in Git (any server such as Github).
+# Step5: Version control tests in Git (any host such as Github).
 - [] to be added
 # Step6: Reports (For both CI-parceable and humans - html)
 - [] to be added